 Its challenging work and we have learnt that networking professionals together is one of the answers to enable us all to improve our responses, what does and doesn’t work well and to access support in difficult times.
 Remember this is your network and the more you add to it the more you all increase the value of the support all our members get.

-The network links professionals involved in creating the best response for children and young people and their families who have become subjected to child sexual exploitation (CSE).
+The network links professionals involved in creating the best response for children and young people and their families who have become subjected to child exploitation (CE).
 We all know becoming victim to this abuse has devastating effects on our children, their lives and their family’s lives.
 Whether you are already managing the strategic or operational response within your area, whether providing the research and validated learning from past cases, developing provision or resources, everyone is aiming to improve the outcomes for young people and their families.

-Initiatives to help get the message out include an annual National Child Sexual Exploitation Awareness Day (18th March) and using social media such as Twitter, Facebook, Instagram and LinkedIn.
+Initiatives to help get the message out include an annual National Child Exploitation Awareness Day (18th March) and using social media such as Twitter, Facebook, Instagram and LinkedIn.

 We organise regular forums, events and surgeries for the network including forums for front line practitioners and specialist learning and development seminars.
 Details of forums and seminars including dates are on our ‘events’ section HERE.